Tutorial 5: Simple Policies

 - Click Add Policy.
 Name it "Sales Permit".
 Then, select Domestic Refrigeration as the application and HFC-134a as the substance.

 - Go to the Limit tab within your HFC-134a policy configuration and click Add Limit.
-Then, Cap all sales to 85% during years 2029 to 2034.
+Then, Cap all sales to 85% (or equivalently 85% prior year) during years 2029 to 2034.

 - Click Add Limit again.
-Set Cap on sales to 0 kg displacing R-600a during years 2035 to onwards.
+Set Cap on sales to 0 kg displacing R-600a starting in year 2035 (to onwards).
 This will conclude the phase-out.

 Creating the Permit Simulation